CDIS 2890: Deaf Lived Experiences

 All majors welcome.
 Skills in anything from linguistics to business to computer science can contribute; no prior experience or sign language necessary.

 This project-based course is part of the Deaf Experience, Deaf Expression (DXDX) Project.
 It runs like a research lab meeting with small, long-term groups working on different aspects of a big project.
 Everyone gets training in more than one task, and tasks and groups may change as the project requires.
-See the Student Corner on this page for more on tasks.
+See the Student Corner at the above link for more about tasks.